 By Adrian Porter

-Ahead of the new Ford Fiesta coming out later in 2017 (more details below), we’ve summarised our extensive independent test data and reliability information on the current model to find out if it’s worth jumping on the Ford Fiesta bandwagon.
+We’ve summarised our extensive independent test data and reliability information on the current model, below, to find out if it’s worth jumping on the Ford Fiesta bandwagon.

 Ford Fiesta rated and reviewed